-Employees are the lifeblood of any company.
-Your entire business may thrive or crumble depending on how qualified, motivated and hardworking your workforce is.
-They also need to share the company’s values and understand the bigger goals that you’re working to achieve.
+Employees are the lifeblood of any workplace.
+Your entire business thrives or crumbles depending on the qualifications, motivation and work ethic of your workforce.
+New workers must share the company’s values and understand the bigger goals you’re working to achieve.

-With employee retention becoming as difficult as ever, companies have to get creative if they want to find the next generation of people that will lead it to new heights.
-But how do you do that?
+With retention becoming more difficult than ever, companies have to get creative if they want to find the next generation of leaders and innovators.
+But how to do it?

-Well, to answer this question, first we need to understand the very basics:
+To answer this question, first we need to understand the very basics of talent sourcing:

 What is Talent Sourcing?

 With the competition as fierce as it is, only companies with a clear and effective strategy succeed.
 A good strategy begins with understanding where to find, or “source,” the best candidates.
 Talent sourcing is the process of identifying, generating, researching and networking with potential hires.

 You’ll want to find them quickly, make sure they have impeccable skills and experience, and engage with them.
 Getting the right staff can be a hassle.
 That’s why, in the modern day, searching for employees has gone from being reactive to proactive.